-These are exclusively available to Enterprise+ customers who are making use of custom tables in Aha!
+These options are exclusively available to Enterprise+ customers who use custom tables.

-- Many-to-many relationship - Enterprise+ only, allows linking multiple records from a custom table to a standard record or another custom table.
+- Many to many relationship: Allows linking multiple records from a custom table to a standard record or another custom table.

-- Master-detail relationship - Enterprise+ only, create and edit custom table entries inline within a standard table or another custom table.
+- Master-detail relationship: Create and edit custom table entries inline within a standard table or another custom table.